Sica: Significance

 The distinctive shape was designed to get around the sides of an opponent's shield, and stab or slash them in the back.
 Since the thraex gladiator's usual opponent was the scutum (large shield) carrying murmillo gladiator, such a weapon as the sica was necessary to make the duel more even and exciting.

 The daggers’ decoration, remarkably complex, offers them a sum of spiritual, artistically and symbolical valences.
 On the blade geometrical shapes were incised, but also eagles and snakes, in which case their schematization requires the existence of a certain "code", or they were an emblem that underlined the membership of a certain brotherhood at arms or a certain social status, as well possible to have a mystical/magical component included.

-From the facts presented above, it can be stated that the sica dagger represents an important historical artifact which, due to its importance and the role it played in the Thracian world, contributes to the understanding of the social and military mechanisms of this society and, through the special spiritual dimension, to the reception of a new side from the religious mosaic of this people.
 From all the curved weapons used in the Thracian area, the sica daggers are the only ones that make the connection between the Southern Thracians and the Thracians North to the Danube, being spread the same on both sides of the river.

+The sica was the characteristic weapon of the Jewish rebel group known as the Sicarii, who were active in Judaea during the first century CE and during the First Jewish Revolt.
+The group derived its name from this dagger.
+Only three sica blades have been identified in the entire region of Palestine: at Qumran, Nahal David Cave 2 (both in the Judaean Desert), and possibly Khirbet el-Maqatir (in the northern Judaean Hills, though this example remains tentatively identified as such).